-Man sentenced to 30 years for rape and abuse of young children
+Man sentenced to 30 years for sexual abuse and rape

 Main article content